gatsbyjs/gatsby/docs/blog/2019-08-14-strivectin-case-study/index.md

 - Code splitting
 - Link preloading
 - Image optimization
-- The "content mesh" via Graphql with Graphiql
+- The "content mesh" via GraphQL with GraphiQL
 - Hooks API

 ### Content Mesh

 Gatsby provides conveniences around data fetching.
 The “Content Mesh” is a mesh of different content sources stitched into a single data layer.
-You can query this layer using Graphql.
+You can query this layer using GraphQL.
 Our “Content Mesh” consists of Prismic, Shopify, and Yotpo.
 You can see how those data sources make up the Homepage below:

 ![Strivectin content mesh.](images/content-mesh.png)